BenjaminMary/gofi/README.md

         go test ./back/api/test/csv
         go test ./back/api/test/save
         go test ./back/api/test/shutdown
+        go run .
     ```
+    - the app is now running and the frontend can be tested with Playwright
+        - this is why there is some Python in the project
+        - Playwright tests are in `e2e` folder : [README.md](e2e/README.md)
 - run the app with the real database :
     ```bash
         # only the first time.